jasarqui/Drone-Image-Server/README.md

 This is a web application made for the [International Rice Research Institute](http://irri.org/) for the internship project, <br><strong>Drone Image Analysis.</strong>

+Official IRRI repository for this project is found [here](https://github.com/InternationalRiceResearchInstitute/Drone-Image-Server).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Table of Contents